What is a VPN?

 How does a VPN work?

-The VPN server, therefore, acts as a gateway between you and the internet.
-It prevents your ISP from seeing what you get up to on the internet, and it prevents websites on the internet from seeing who you are.
+The VPN server acts as a gateway between you and the internet.
+It prevents entities such as your ISP or government agencies from seeing what you get up to on the internet, and it prevents websites on the internet from seeing who you are or where in the world you are located.

-Your ISP is still needed to connect you to the VPN server, but because all data passing through the VPN tunnel to the VPN server is encrypted, it cannot see the contents of your data.
+You still need your regular internet connection to get to the VPN server, but because all data passing through the VPN tunnel to the server is encrypted, your ISP cannot see the contents of your data, which is handy if your ISP engages in bandwidth throttling (also known as "traffic shaping").
+Now you can stream to your heart's content without worrying about your ISP restricting your connection.

 Does a VPN make me anonymous?

-No matter how a service advertises itself, VPNs provide privacy, not anonymity.
+No matter what the adverts claim, VPNs provide privacy, not anonymity.
 This is mainly because the VPN server can see everything that your ISP normally can.

-However, unlike your ISP, good VPNs do not log this information and therefore provide much higher levels of privacy than you normally have when surfing the internet.
-Even these, however, will start to log information if subpoenaed or issued a binding court order.
+Unlike your ISP, good VPNs do not log any information and therefore provide much higher levels of privacy than you normally have when surfing the internet.
+Even these no-log providers, however, will start to log information if subpoenaed or issued a binding court order.

-No VPN staff are going to risk jail for you!
+After all, no VPN employee is going to risk going to jail for a stranger on the internet!
 Does this mean VPNs are useless for privacy?
 Not at all.
-Such legal moves are highly targeted against individuals of interest, so are not a threat to the privacy of most ordinary VPN users.
+Such legal moves are usually targeted specifically towards individuals of interest, so are not a threat to the privacy of most ordinary VPN users.

 The Edward Snowden's of this world, however, who require very high levels of true anonymity, should use the Tor Network rather than VPNs to protect their identity.